 This paper describes the project's aims, its contents, and its implementation to train 309 freshman students.
 Also, evaluation results obtained at the end of the project are given.
 It is organized as follows.
 Section II describes the learning targets of the laboratory.
 Then, the project structure and management are presented in Section III.
 Section IV introduces the new MATLAB toolbox that was designed for this project.
-The project is divided into mandatory basic exercises and a selection V. Evaluation results are given in Section VI.
+The project is divided into mandatory basic exercises and a selection of more comprehensive ones, which are described in Section V. Evaluation results are given in Section VI.
 Section VII provides some future perspectives, and Section VIII gives the main conclusions about this practical course.